 Like balloons, emotions are often fragile, and can be broken.
 Think of some examples that illustrate ways in which you could ask questions without creating more difficulties for the person you’re trying to help.
 Record your answers for future reference.

 3. Offer feedback to make sure you accurately understand the situation.

 4. Restate the problem (in your own words).
 Be certain, as much as possible, that you and the person you’re trying to help understand what has been stated in exactly the same way.

 Make sure you’re both on the same page in understanding the discussion.

 What can happen to the lines of communication if you and the person you want to help don’t share the same understanding about the problems being discussed?

 Put forth the best efforts to avoid misunderstandings that can lead to more problems.

 The materials you have been studying in this series can lead to good communication skills, and yet there is still more to understand.

-In part 5 of this 5 part series we will be discussing how to put all of this information to work in order to solve problems.
+In part 5 of this 5 part series we will be discussing how to put all of this information to work in order to help solve problems.

 Use the following link to CARELIFE Empowering to see this study.